-The history of Buy Art Fair in photos, from 2008 to 2016, including the launch of The Manchester Contemporary, Frank Cohen In Conversation, artists including Damien Hirst, JJ Adams, Grayson Perry and Tracy Emin, celebrity visitors including the Happy Mondays' Shaun Ryder and Coronation Street's Anthony Cotton and Mikey North, fantastic food, eclectic venues and much more.
+The history of Buy Art Fair in photos, from 2008 to 2016, including the launch of The Manchester Contemporary, Frank Cohen In Conversation, works by internationally renowned artists Damien Hirst, JJ Adams, Grayson Perry and Tracy Emin, celebrity visitors including the Happy Mondays' Shaun Ryder and Coronation Street's Anthony Cotton and Mikey North, fantastic food, eclectic venues and much more.

 One of the World's Top 200 Art Collectors Frank Cohen 'In Conversation' with Thom Hetherington.

 Visitor numbers break 7,000 and sales reach £591,000.

 The fair cafe previewed award-winning Bangers & Bacon's new Beastro concept and art-inspired cakes from MilkJam.

 Work by Damien Hirst, Grayson Perry and Tracy Emin sell at the fair.

 Cloud Gallery give away 50 limited edition JJ Adams prints each day of the fair from their stand in Buy Art Fair.

 Crowds queue in the hope of being one of the lucky ones to get a free limited edition JJ Adams print.

 Print workshops take place in Buy Art Fair for the first time in association with Hotbed Press.